Leon-Casey/Year-3-C-/README.md

 # Year-3-C++
-Data Structures &amp; Algorithms Module.
-Everything written in C++.
+Computer Science Module.
+All projects written in C++ using Visual Studio 2017.